karailker/awesome-docker-compose/README.md

 - **Grafana with Prometheus**: Metric collection, storage, and visualization.
 - **MongoDB with Mongo-Express**: MongoDB paired with a web-based management interface.
 - **MySQL with Adminer and phpMyAdmin**: MySQL with Adminer and phpMyAdmin for administration.
+- **Apache Airflow**: Platform to programmatically author, schedule, and monitor workflows.
+- **Prefect**: Workflow orchestration tool for automating and managing data workflows.

 ### Stacks
 These are pre-configured setups combining multiple services for specific use cases: